smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 ==========

-The basic Smart Spaces communication system uses ROS for Activity to Activity and Master to Controller communication.
-ROS uses the concept of Global Topics, which you can think of as a globally defined mailbox that anyone can write to and anyone can read from, as long as they have the name of the topic.
+The basic Smart Spaces communication system uses pub/sub for Activity to Activity communication.
+The types of pub/sub supported by SmartSpaces uses the concept of Global Topics, which you can think of as a globally defined mailbox that anyone can write to and anyone can read from, as long as they have the name of the topic.
-``/example/routable/channel1`` is the global ROS Topic that many of the example routable Activities in the Workbench can write to or read from.
+``/example/routable/channel1`` is the global pub/sub Topic that many of the example routable Activities in the Workbench can write to or read from.
 Every Activity that wants to use the route to communicate must use the same name for the global topic.